Washington Metropolitan Area Transit Authority: Funding

 In the course of considering a continuing resolution for federal fiscal year 2011, the U.S. House of Representatives sought to defund all "earmarks" including the $150 million annual installment toward the $1.5 billion in federal matching funds.
 On February 16, 2011, Rep. Gerry Connolly (D-Va.) offered an amendment to reallocate $150 million from farm subsidy payments to meet this obligation, but the amendment was ruled out of order.
 The suspension of the federal appropriation also calls into question the matching funds from the individual jurisdictions for capital projects.
 On March 1, 2010, Republican Virginia Governor Bob McDonnell wrote to Congress urging the continuation of the federal funds.
 The continuing resolution for the remainder of 2011 ultimately included the federal matching funds.

-On June 24, 2010, WMATA adopted a six-year capital spending plan totalling $5 billion.
-The plan is funded by the $3 billion from the 2008 Act, the American Recovery and Reinvestment Act of 2009, and increased funding from the participating jurisdictions.
-The plan includes rebuilding much of its infrastructure for improved safety.
-The NTSB had recommended replacing Metrorail's oldest series of railcars as not crashworthy, and the spending plan would replace those cars.

 The 57% funding of WMATA from fares and other revenue compares with New York City's Metropolitan Transportation Authority which receives 53% of its funding from fares and car tolls.
 The Metropolitan Atlanta Rapid Transit Authority receives of 31.8% of its funding from fares.

 In an effort to gain revenues, WMATA has started to allow retail ventures in Metrorail stations.
 WMATA has authorized DVD-rental vending machines and ticket booths for the Old Town Trolley Tours and is seeking additional retail tenants.

-The WMATA staff preliminary budget for 2011-12 shows an $89 million operating deficit.
-This deficit can be addressed by fare increases, service reductions, or increased subsidies from the participating local jurisdictions.